Xula is a Latinx and Black-owned CBD brand born in Mexico City.

 She currently resides in Mexico City, where her work explores cannabis, foodways, and the diasporic connections between Africa and Latin America.

 Xula farms think critically about what we use as fertilizers and ways to reduce runoff, to be sure that what goes back into the environment does not disrupt the ecosystem.
 It’s our responsibility to strive for fully regenerative farming techniques in order for farms to help heal the lands their own instead of taking from them.
-Our farm is pesticide-free, plastic-free, had limited our dependants on plastics, and partnered with the local ecosystems of beneficial insects, and uses drip tape to try to reduce water waste as much as possible.
+Our farm is pesticide-free, with limited dependence on plastics, is partnered with the local ecosystems of beneficial insects, and uses drip tape in efforts to reduce water waste.

-Xula farms is a women-led, family-owned hemp farm based in Southern Oregon.
-We proudly produce terpene-rich hemp and process it in a GMP certified facility only a few miles away from the farm.
+Xula farms is a women-led, family-owned hemp farm on Latgawa, Upland Takelma, and Cow Creek Umpqua native land based in Southern Oregon.
+We proudly produce terpene-rich hemp and process it in a GMP-certified facility only a few miles away from the farm.
 Our skilled and seasoned farmers have partnered with academics, scientists, and agricultural leaders to conduct research to better understand hemp cultivars in this emerging industry.

 The Floret Coalition is an anti-racist collective of small businesses in the cannabis and cannabis-adjacent space supporting and funding equity-oriented actions via monthly donations and social campaigns.
 Every month we raise funds and awareness for organizations prioritizing the needs of BIPOC communities.